-7 Interview Questions To Assess
+7 Interview Questions To Assess A "Cultural Fit"

 A few years ago, my client interviewed a candidate for an engineering position.
 The candidate passed all their technical interview questions with flying colors.

 After about a month, it was quite clear that the candidate was not getting with the team.
 He wanted to work irregular hours, while most of the team worked a pretty standard day.
 He wanted to go out after work but many team members had families to get home to.

 Quickly, these little things became actual issues with his work and ability to interact with other members of the team and it was decided that it would be best to discontinue the working relationship.

 What he was looking for in his ideal work environment is completely fine, but my client was not the right company to provide it.
 It was partly my fault for not taking the time to properly assess his cultural expectations and relay our own.
 We both ended up wasting our time.

 If there isn’t a good match between what your company values are and what’s important to the candidate, then regardless of their experience, neither party is going to be happy in the long run.
 The most successful hires will have not only the skills you desire but also fit your culture.